Colli di Bergamo

 Geology

 The hills consist primarily of Cretaceous limestone and marlstone formations that form the southern edge of the Alpine foothills before they abruptly meet the Po Plain.
 These marine sedimentary rocks record the history of the ancient Tethys Sea.
 Karst processes have created caves, springs, and the complex drainage patterns that attracted settlement since prehistoric times.
-The Citta Alta of Bergamo occupies a particularly prominent hilltop of resistant limestone that provided both defensive advantage and building stone.
+The Città Alta of Bergamo occupies a particularly prominent hilltop of resistant limestone that provided both defensive advantage and building stone.
 Quaternary alluvial deposits at the hill bases document the transition to the flat Po Plain beyond the park's southern boundary.
+The highest point in the park is Canto Alto at approximately 1,144 metres.
+[1]

 Climate And Weather